-- There will be several opportunities for group service projects related to either the Corporal or Spiritual Works of Mercy, ie., collect food for “Mana on Main Street”, MLK Service Day, supplies for active duty military personnel, pro-life related works, etc. Or, a candidate may perform a self-selected project with permission of their catechist.
+- There will be several opportunities for group service projects related to either the Corporal or Spiritual Works of Mercy, ie., collect food for “Mana on Main Street”, MLK Service Day, supplies for active duty military personnel, pro-life related works, etc. in conjunction with the Youth Ministry Program.
+Or, a candidate may perform a self-selected project with permission of their catechist.
 Candidates will be required to write one (1) paper highlighting all of the service projects the experiences, how they felt performing the tasks, what they learned, and would it change their way of thinking or impacting their lives.
 The paper must be typed, double-space, a minimum of two (2) pages.

 - Each student will be required to demonstrate sufficient knowledge of the truths of the catholic faith.
 The “Confirmation Preparation Resource” contains pertinent information about basic catholic beliefs, elements of the Sacrament of Confirmation, and the traditional catholic prayers that must be memorized.
 Each candidate will receive the preparation resource as will each parent/guardian.
 This resource will also assist the candidates in learning the nature and effects of the Sacrament of Confirmation and prepare them to answer questions that may be asked by the bishop.